 Amazon announced the premiere dates for three of its highly-anticipated spring series.
 “Hanna,” adapted from the feature film by David Farr, launched its pilot after the Super Bowl but will officially premiere its series Mar.
 29; the second season of Phoebe Waller-Bridge’s auteur comedy “Fleabag” launches May 17; and Neil Gaiman’s “Good Omens,” starring David Tennant and Michael Sheen, will launch all six episodes May 31.
 Watch the trailer for “Hanna” below:

 Additionally, in the sixth episode of “Good Omens,” Benedict Cumberbatch guest stars as Satan.
-The episode will feature a large animated sequence between Satan and God, who is being played by Frances McDormand.
-The key to casting Satan, Gaiman said, was to find an actor who could really give McDormand “a run for her money.”
+The episode will feature a large CGI sequence as the father of Hell shows himself at the dawn of the end of the world.
+The key to casting Satan, Gaiman said, was to find an actor who could really give Frances McDormand, who is the voice of God, “a run for her money.”

 BYUtv Skirts Questions About Inclusivity